-This Regulation is without prejudice to other regulatory frameworks, including national legislation of Member States, that may set stricter measures to address the abuse of dinitrogen oxide as a drug.
+Pressurised containers of dinitrogen oxide could cause significant risks of explosion at the waste stage.
+However, the derogation for small cartridges and aerosol dispensers with dinitrogen oxide is not expected to lead to concerns during the handling of waste.

+In some Member States, dinitrogen oxide is also allowed to be used in motorsports to increase motor performance.
+That use occurs in particular hobby motorsport competitors whose car is equipped with a closed system enabling the use of dinitrogen oxide filled in special large containers.
+Banning the use of dinitrogen oxide would require hobby motorsport competitors to stop the sport completely or to use alternative substances, which may for some of those competitors be prohibitively costly due to refitting or replacing the vehicle.
+It could also lead to a shift from organised, safety-regulated and certified events to unofficial, uncontrolled events, thereby increasing the risk of uncontrolled access to the substance facilitating drug abuse and also be detrimental to road safety and potentially lead to severe consequences for motorsport competitors and other road users.
+Therefore, a derogation for the use of dinitrogen oxide in motorsports should be allowed under certain conditions.

+As the derogation for motorsports could be abused by consuming dinitrogen oxide as a drug, the supply and use of the substance should only be allowed for motorsport competitors in those Member States where personal licences for such supply and use are issued or recognised.

+The containers of dinitrogen oxide used in motorsports are refillable.
+When they enter the waste stage after many years of use, they are depressurised as part of standard practice.
+Therefore, the derogation for motorsports is not expected to lead to concerns during the handling of waste.

+In order to address the public health issue, which affects mainly young people, of abusive use of dinitrogen oxide as a recreational drug when used in food, food additives and certain motorsports containers, Member States should be allowed to maintain stricter measures in this regard.

-The derogation from the provisions of entry 30, set out in Table 1 of Annex XVII to Regulation (EC) No 1907/2006, granted by entry 1 of Appendix 11 of Annex XVII to that Regulation, has ended on 1 June 2013, and should therefore be deleted.
+The derogation from the provisions of entry 30, set out in Table 1 of Annex XVII to Regulation (EC) No 1907/2006, granted by entry 1 of Appendix 11 of Annex XVII to that Regulation, ended on 1 June 2013, and should therefore be deleted.

 Regulation (EC) No 1272/2008 requires that, for the purposes of classification, the concentration of a classified substance in a mixture should be considered, and where applicable, the sum of the concentrations of individual classified substances should also be taken into account, in accordance with the additivity rules set out in Annex I, and Part 1 of Annex VI, to that Regulation.
 Entries 28, 29 and 30, set out in Table 1 of Annex XVII to Regulation (EC) No 1907/2006, should therefore be amended to ensure that the restriction follows the additivity rules set out in Regulation (EC) No 1272/2008, thereby maintaining consistency and coherence with Regulation (EC) No 1272/2008.